 - Dog bites.
 The state of Florida takes a strict stance against pet owners who do not appropriately look after their pets’ behavior toward others.
 Dogs can inflict serious injury when they bite or otherwise attack victims.

 - Wrongful death.
 If a member of your family is killed in an accident, surviving loved ones do have a right to pursue legal action to get justice for their relative and compensation to support those experiencing financial hardship as a result.

 - Premises liability.
-Property owners have a duty to maintain safe premises.
-This can include providing adequate security, ensuring proper maintenance, maintaining clean air, clearing walkways, and more.
+Property owners have a duty to maintain a safe premises.
+This can include anything from providing adequate security, ensuring proper maintenance, maintaining clean air, clearing walkways, and more.

 - Product liability.
 Manufacturers have an obligation to ensure their products are safe and conform to national standards.
-Every year in Florida, however, people are injured and killed by dangerous or defective products.
+However, every year in Florida, people are injured and killed by dangerous or defective products.

 - Class action consumer issues.
 When a company or manufacturer acts in a way that harms many people, those victims can save time, energy, and resources by grouping together to hold that party responsible.
 Though these actions take time, they have been known to be an effective way to protect the rights of victims and obtain compensation from those at fault.